seregazhuk/php-pinterest-bot/README.md

 ```
 ## Pins

 Notice!
-Try not to be very aggressive when pinning or commenting pins, or pinterest will gonna ban you.
+Try not to be very aggressive when pinning or commenting pins, or Pinterest will gonna ban you.

 Get pin info by its id.
 ```php